clojurebridge-minneapolis/surviving-clojure/leiningen.md

 ### Leiningen at a high level

-Leiningen works with the idea of projects, a project is simply a bunch of Clojure source files, with some meta-data associated with them.
+Leiningen works with the idea of projects, a project is simply a bunch of Clojure source files with some meta-data associated with them.
 The meta-data is stored inside a file called project.clj at the project root.
 These meta-data can be configured to set various things such as:

-* Project name/description
+* project name/description
-* Project dependencies
+* project dependencies
-* Clojure version the app runs on
+* clojure version the app runs on
-* Where source files are located
+* where source files are located

 ### Creating a project